Event Budgeting: The 2021 Guide for Event Marketers

-Based on information such as monthly search volume and overall demand for that keyword, you’ll want to decide on a price that keeps you competitive among others who are also bidding for that keyword.
-Also keep in mind that for Google AdWords, you will only be charged when someone clicks on your link.
+Based on information such as monthly search volume and overall demand for that keyword, you’ll want to decide on a competitive price in relation to others who are also bidding for that keyword.
+Also keep in mind that Google AdWords only charges when someone clicks on your link.
 Take these factors into consideration as you strategize how much of your budget you should allocate to paid search.

-3) Paid Social Media - Another popular form of digital advertising, putting money behind social media campaigns could prove to be a great use of your event budget.
-All major social media platforms have an ad offering and thus the main task would be to come up with the right balance of funds for each platform to ensure a wide yet still targeted reach.
+Another popular form of digital advertising is putting money behind social media campaigns.
+Paid social media could prove to be a great use of your event budget.
+All major social media platforms have an ad offering and thus the main task would be balancing your paid social investments in each platform to ensure a wide yet targeted reach.

 As illustrated in the Guide to Facebook Event Promotion, the platform has one of the more robust advertising platforms out there—giving advertisers the ability to achieve massive reach with minimal effort.
-Ads can be served based on specific demographic information such as age and geographical location.
-They can also be served to those who have visited your event website which is a form of retargeting.
+Ads can be served based on specific demographic information including age and geographical location.
+They can also be served to those who have visited your event website, which is a form of retargeting.

 Ads can also be served on a “connections” basis which means the ads will be seen by those whose friends have already registered for your event.
 This is just a brief summary of what Facebook ads are capable of.
 For more tips on this form of event promotion and overall best practices, you can take a look at what the social media experts had to say on the topic.